ckdextergames/Icarus_mods/README.md

 <a name="mod">__Preservation Crate__</a>

+*__Note:__ This mod is available for download, but will no longer be updated.
+Suggest instead using [Dexterhaven Labs](https://bit.ly/CKDlabs), since its content is included in that mod.*

 With this mod installed, the internally-powered Prototype Preservation Crate (from the Oasis: Angler mission) is now available for research and purchase in the Orbital Workshop.
 It replaces the MXC Spear, and costs more.

 ---